Gibbs measures for geodesic flow on CAT(-1) spaces: The weighted Patterson-Sullivan construction

-\end{definition} \begin{proposition} There exists a quasi-conformal measure $\mu$ of exponent $\delta_\varphi$ for $\varphi$ with support in the limit set $\Lambda$. \end{proposition} The proof of the proposition is a straightforward generalization of the one in Coornaert's paper \cite{Co93}.
-We give most of the details for completeness. \begin{proof} First we assume that $\varphi$ is divergent type.
+\end{definition} \begin{proposition} Suppose $\Gamma$ has finite critical exponent.
+Then there exists a quasi-conformal measure $\mu$ of exponent $\delta_\varphi$ for $\varphi$ with support in the limit set $\Lambda$. \end{proposition} The proof of the proposition is a straightforward generalization of the one in Coornaert's paper \cite{Co93}.
+We give the details for completeness. \begin{proof} Since $\delta_\Gamma < \infty$, we have $\delta_{\varphi} < \infty$ by boundedness of $\varphi$.
+First we assume that the Poincar\'e series for $\varphi$ is of divergence type.
 For $s > \delta_\varphi$, let